Collision Risk Estimation via Loss Prediction in End-to-End Autonomous Driving: Experiments

-\parsection{Evaluation Metrics} Because we treat collision prediction as a binary classification problem, we use Area Under the ROC Curve (AUROC) and Average Precision (AP).
-The latter is also known as Area under Precision Recall Curve (AUPRC), to evaluate the performance of CATPlan.
-Since AP is known to be more sensitive to data imbalance, it is more suitable for real-world evaluation in \cref{sec:realworld}.
-We also report the precision at recall levels of $30\%$, $50\%$, and $70\%$, as they can tell us how many false positives we have to accept to find a certain percentage of collisions.
-All metrics are better with higher values.
+Since we treat CRE as a binary classification problem, we use area under the ROC curve (AUROC) and average precision (AP) to evaluate the performance of RiskMonitor.
+Since AP is known to be more sensitive to data imbalance, it is more suitable for real-world evaluation in Sec.~\ref{sec:realworld}.
+We also report precision at recall levels of $30\%$, $50\%$, and $70\%$, which indicate how many false positives (FP) we must accept to find a certain percentage of collisions.
+For the closed-loop evaluation, the collision rate \citep{ljungbergh2024neuroncap} is used to reflect RiskMonitor's collision avoidance ability integrated with end-to-end planners.

-\parsection{End-to-End AD Planners} We choose UniAD \cite{hu2023planning} and VAD \cite{jiang2023vad} as the target models in this section.
-These models maintain state-of-the-art performance on collision avoidance and planning as shown by \citet{zheng2024_genad}, and furthermore, are shown to work in conjunction with NeuroNCAP \cite{ljungbergh2024neuroncap}, a safety-critical scenario simulator we leverage to explore how CATPlan performs on more balanced collision data.
-To be consistent, we cache the agent queries from the Motion Transformer module of each model, and similarly, we cache the plan query from the Planning Transformer module of each.

-\parsection{Collision predictor} We compare CATPlan with GMM baseline in \cref{sec:baseline} and a two-layer MLP model that accept the plan query as the input.